com-480-data-visualization/EuropeTourism/README.md

 **10% of the final grade**

-This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
-Please, fill the following sections about your project.

-*(max.
-2000 characters per section)*

 ### Dataset

-Europe Commercial Air Flights and Passengers, Link
+Europe Commercial Air Flights and Passengers, [Link](https://www.kaggle.com/datasets/br33sa/europe-commercial-air-flights-and-passengers/data?select=Passengers_Month.csv)

 The dataset we will explore is about Europe Commercial Air Flights and Passengers from 1993-2022.
 Specifically, we will be looking at the passengers per month that flew to each country.
 Each data point contains metadata for the country, if it was national, international or total, the month, the year and number of passengers in the month.
 We have acquired the data from Kaggle though it was initially created by Eurostat, the statistical office of the European Union.